ssharma1991/ssharma1991.github.io/experience/index.md

 # Product Design @ Vivonics, Inc.
-- Coordinated with design team on developing PMT Monitor, a portable medical headset which detects head trauma.
+- Coordinated with the design team on developing PMT Monitor, a portable medical headset that detects head trauma.
-- Generated concepts for a mechanism which adjusts the interpupillary distance between the lenses focusing on manufacturability and robustness.
+- Generated concepts for a mechanism that adjusts the interpupillary distance between the lenses focusing on manufacturability and robustness.

 <div class="center">
     <img src="../assets/experience/vivonics_PMT1.jpg" style="width:70%;">